 Programmers write code for computer programs and mobile applications.
 They also are involved in maintaining, debugging and troubleshooting systems and software to ensure that everything is running smoothly.

 Programming skills are essential for many technology disciplines, but are in especially high demand for software and web development roles.
-According to the US Bureau of Labor Statistics (BLS), web development jobs are projected to grow by as much as 30% from 2021-2031, adding another 28,900 new jobs.
+According to the US Bureau of Labor Statistics (BLS), web development jobs are projected to grow by as much as 17% from 2022-2032.

 If you’re looking for an entry-level technology job with ample opportunities for career advancement and specialization, computer programming could be the right path for you.

 On a typical day, a computer programmer can be involved in many different coding projects.
 Daily duties might include: